 Brushes are not quite as important.
 Your instructor will have brushes that suit their techniques and personal tastes.
 They will have some larger brushes to do early washes, some more soft tip, mop like brushes, sharp tip brushes for detail work.
 The landscape painters may only use flat brushes.
 All experienced artists use brushes that hold water well.
 Purchase GOOD Nylon, natural or blended brushes.
 Example, for a decent brush that will last you a lifetime, expect to pay $10-$25 for #10 or #12 round WC brush.
 Don’t be afraid to ask other more experienced students for advice and their preferences.
 Remember, there is no perfect brush!!!
 Just because you paid $150 for a natural sable brush doesn’t make it the best brush.
 Each brush has its strengths and weaknesses.
 If you own or buy cheaper brushes, that is fine, just expect to replace them when you get more serious and your skills improve and evolve.

-Paint is not as important to learning new skills.
-As with brushes as you get more serious you need to buy the more expensive professional paint.
-It blends better, the pigment is cleaner, less chalky, more transparent, richer, and won’t fade, etc. Yes, professional paints are more than double the the price of student grade paint.
-But, you’re worth it!
+Paint is not as important to learning new skills as the paper and brush.
+As with brushes, the more serious you become you will choose to buy the more expensive professional paint.
+It blends better, goes further, you use less of it, the pigment is cleaner, less chalky, more transparent, richer, and won’t fade, etc. Yes, professional paints are more than double the the price of student grade paint.
+But they’re is a reason and you’re worth it!

 Last Edited.
 16 Mar 20, some minor edits and name change.
 25 Aug 19, added tips to arriving and sitting at wkshps.
 Changed title, added, watch the brush, D’s edits 6 Aug 18